 Hong Kong Milk Tea or Bubble Tea?
 The Best of Both

-AND… if you are not coming to Hong Kong anytime soon, or long for a tea experience you had in the past, be sure to read all the way to the end.
-Because you can now enjoy the delight of bubble tea and the warm, goodness of milk tea without even leaving home.
+AND… if there are no bubble tea shops near you or cannot get to Hong Kong for milk tea, be sure to read all the way to the end.
+You can now enjoy the delight of bubble tea and the warm, goodness of milk tea without even leaving home.

-Bubble tea is said to originate from the Hanlin teahouse in Tainan, Taiwan.
+Bubble tea originated at the Hanlin teahouse in Tainan, Taiwan, so the story goes.
 In 1986, at the Ya Mu Liao market, a teahouse owner, Tu Tsong, was inspired when he saw white tapioca balls and decided to make tea with them.
 These traditional, white tapioca balls are in the form of pearls, hence the commonly heard alternative name: pearl tea.

 After some time, Hanlin started to offer a black pearl version, mixed with brown sugar or honey, but you can still purchase both color of pearls (or bubbles) at several locations.